c0D3M/crypto/README.md

 In CBC, Pi is first masked with Ci-1 and then DES/AES is applied to get Ci.
 This Ci serves as IV for next block i.e. i+1).
 In CBC, we know Ci-1, Ci , suppose we now load a Chosen Plain Text (CPA) for encryption which is
 Ci ⊕ Ci-1 ⊕ Mi
-Ci will cancel out and what we have Ci-1 ⊕ Mi , which is nothing but second block encryption.
+Ci will cancel out and what we have Ci-1 ⊕ Mi , which is nothing but second block encryption i.e. Ci, if they are equal we know M is correct guess
 In this way we can craft Mi , byte by byte and retrive the plain text.